cakephp/authentication/docs/en/impersonation.md

     code path that swaps the persisted identity will revert to the original user.

-    To refresh the active identity without disturbing impersonation, use one of the dedicated methods on `AuthenticationComponent`:
+    To refresh the active identity without disturbing impersonation, use `replaceIdentity($identity)` on `AuthenticationComponent`.
+It updates the

-    - `replaceIdentity($identity)` updates the in-request identity attribute only.
-The session is not touched.
+    in-request identity attribute only - the session is not touched.
 Use this for the common `beforeFilter()` case of attaching eager-loaded associations to the active user for the rest of the request.
-    - `setIdentity($identity, preserveImpersonation: true)` persists the new identity into the session like the default flow, but keeps the impersonation slot intact.
-Use this when the refresh has to survive into subsequent requests.

     See [Replacing the current identity](authentication-component.md#replacing-the-current-identity)
     for examples.